 Google has indicated that a website’s speed is one of the over 200 signals used by its algorithm when ranking pages.
 Their Mobilegeddon and AMP projects were even designed to help websites optimize their speed and layout for mobile browsers.
 Online customer satisfaction matters to Google, and that is how they build and manage their algorithm.

 Visitors, meanwhile, expect a web page to load in 2 seconds at most, and any more than 3 seconds makes them close that website’s tab faster than it takes to load the whole page.
-And achieving that kind of speed is kind of next to impossible when your WordPress website uses 20 plugins for your website’s various features, or your hosting provider makes your website lag overall.
+And achieving that kind of speed is kind of next to impossible when your WordPress website uses 20 plugins for your website’s various features, or your WordPress hosting provider makes your website lag overall.

 Google’s internal study even showed that, when a website responds slowly, visitors are more than likely to spend less time browsing through.
 This is the reason why, even if site speed is only one of the numerous signals that Google’s algorithm considers for ranking, you should still take action, as your visitors care about loading speed.
 Longer load times negatively affect conversions, as studies suggest.